Star 历史趋势

 docker pull ghcr.io/secops-7/mikrodash:latest

 The image is built automatically by GitHub Actions on every push to main and on version tags.
-It is published as a multi-arch manifest covering linux/amd64 and linux/arm64.
-Docker will automatically pull the correct layer for your platform — this includes Raspberry Pi 4/5, MikroTik's own R5S/RB5009 companion boards, and Apple M-series machines running Linux containers.
+It is published as a multi-arch manifest covering linux/amd64, linux/arm64, and linux/arm/v7.
+Docker will automatically pull the correct layer for your platform — this includes Raspberry Pi 4/5, MikroTik's own R5S/RB5009 companion boards, Apple M-series machines running Linux containers, and ARMv7 devices such as MikroTik routers running RouterOS containers.

 To pin to a specific release: